Spiritual Bypassing Is A Colonial Poison To Humanity.

 The act of bypassing reality in the context of genocide represents a stark lack of accountability for the inaction and complicity that allows such atrocities to continue.
 Whether through active participation, indifference, or willful ignorance, the failure to protect vulnerable populations from genocide reflects a systemic failure of humanity to uphold its most fundamental principles of compassion, justice, and solidarity.
 To address these issues, genuine accountability and a commitment to confronting the reality of genocide are essential.
 This requires a multifaceted approach that encompasses individual introspection, societal acknowledgment, and meaningful action.

 Individually, it is crucial to cultivate a deep awareness of the historical and ongoing impacts of genocide.
-This entails actively seeking out and listening to the narratives of the victims, survivors, bearing witness to their experiences, and honoring the resilience of affected communities.
+This entails actively seeking out and listening to the voices of the victims, survivors, bearing witness to their experiences, and honoring the resilience of impacted communities.
 By engaging in this process, individuals can move beyond the temptation to bypass the reality of genocide and instead foster a compassionate understanding of its profound human toll.

 How to start liberating yourself from the oppressor within: